Repaying $40,000 in Credit Card Debt After Almost Being Homeless

 He isn’t alone as a study by Restaurants Canada found that in 2018, young people under 30 spent 44 percent of their total food expenditures on food and alcohol from restaurants.
 Individuals between 30-39 spent notably less at 35 percent.

-While impulse buying may feel good in the moment, overspending can have long-term effects on your finances.
+While impulse buying may feel good at the moment, overspending can have long-term effects on your finances.

 It went from bad to worse over time…

 “I never gave my spending a second thought until I went back to school (on student loans no less).
 That’s when the calls began as I wasn’t always able to make my minimum payments,” explained Tom.